rlwhatley3/o2/README.md

 On the pcb board, attach 2.54mm pins to the board, and wire them to the omega2 gpio pins.
 Since this is a relay the pull up/down on the gpio's will cause them to trigger.
 This means that on boot, if any of the pins used manipulated by a boot sequence, it will cause the relays to trigger, which is bad.
 In order to avoid this, I use 0,2,3,18,19 gpio's from the omega2, as they don't get manipulated at boot.
 That means that I only have 5 to use for the purpose of a relay :( The real solution here to use all 8 would be to create a mux/demux circuit which would utilize 6 gpio's, but would be immune to boot time antics b/c of a stored state in the circuit.
 I'm not doing that here, its beyond the scope of my purpose for this project, 5 options will do fine.

 ```

+### dev instructions
+`npm install`
+`gulp`
+`npm start-dev`

+if changes are made to the vue application in the public folder:
+in public folder use`vue build app.vue`
+in o2 folder: `gulp`

+sync to omega: `npm run qsync`
+the destination will need to be set up in the package.json as the second argument to the save.js call